what’s left of the day

 19.11—22.12.2022

-Arcipèlago presents a new exhibition around the playful theme of collage.
-Artists Giona Maiarelli and Vanda Gemino have been invited to present some of their most recent artworks.
-Cheerful, irreverent or essential, the selected collages push us to explore the cracks of everyday life and the fascinating power of random and disparate.
-An invitation to travel between reality and wonder, here and elsewhere, past and present, identifiable and bizarre as new visual territories to be deciphered.
+Arcipèlago presents a new exhibition built around the playful and unpredictable theme of collage.
+Artists Giona Maiarelli and Vanda Gemino have been invited to share a selection of their most recent works.
+Cheerful, irreverent, or essential, these collages invite us to explore the cracks of everyday life and the fascinating power of the random and disparate.
+They open a passage between reality and wonder, here and elsewhere, past and present, the identifiable and the bizarre—new visual territories waiting to be deciphered.

-Vanda Gemino creates brooches using newspapers, vintage magazines, photos and postcards from the 40s–60s.
-Her practice of collage led her to work on a very small scale.
-Her brooches are windows on her poetic imagination where fragments of memories, pieces of old times and her romantic creativity create piece after piece an intriguing and sensitive puzzle.
+Vanda Gemino creates brooches using newspapers, vintage magazines, photographs, and postcards from the 1940s to the 1960s.
+Her collage practice has led her to work on a very small scale.
+Each brooch becomes a window into her poetic imagination, where fragments of memory, traces of past eras, and her romantic creativity assemble into an intriguing and sensitive puzzle..

 Installation photographs